 Full Marvel Movie Release Calendar

 We've got everything you need to know about the upcoming Marvel movie schedule all in one place.
-Marvel have made seismic announcements regarding the state of their film schedule, and now have a solid superhero movie plan that stretches from here to 2019.
+The Marvel superhero movie plan now stretches from here to 2019.
 The amazing thing is, it's even more ambitious than we anticipated.

 Check out all the details on Marvel Phase Three (and the remaining bits of Phase Two) right here!

 April 10th, 2015: Daredevil (Netflix TV Series)

 Here's the official synopsis.
 It's probably no surprise, though:

 Marvel's Daredevil is a live action series that follows the journey of attorney Matt Murdock, who in a tragic accident was blinded as a boy but imbued with extraordinary senses.
 Murdock sets up practice in his old neighborhood of Hell's Kitchen, New York where he now fights against injustice as a respected lawyer by day and masked vigilante at night.